About us Audit Committee Terms Of Reference

 - review the proposed statement on the Directors’ annual review of the Company’s system of internal control prior to endorsement by the Board;

-- review the processes and procedures for ensuring that material business risks are properly identified and managed and that appropriate systems of monitoring and control are in place, noting that technical, operational, business continuity and health and safety related risks are reviewed separately by the Technical and Operational Risks Committee and communicated directly to the Board by that Committee;
+- review the processes and procedures for ensuring that material business risks are properly identified and managed and that appropriate systems of monitoring and control are in place.
+Technical, operational, business continuity and health and safety related risks are reviewed by the non-board Technical and Operational Risks Committee comprising executives of the Company and such committee’s reports will be communicated to the Audit Committee and the Board for review;

 - consider the annual review of risk to ensure adequate oversight of risks faced by the Company (including credit, insurance & investment, IP, liquidity and compliance risks) significant regulatory risks and the system of internal controls and reporting of those risks within the businesses.
 Receive reports on material issues arising and consider the adequacy of management’s plans;